ThomasLegleu/RoboND-Kinematics-Project/writeup_template.md

     rosrun kuka_arm IK_server.py

 For the IK_server.py I moved the forward kinematics and the ee orientation to above the for loop which solves for the inverse knmetics.
-It certain areas I hard coded the proper numbers in to speed up run and simulation time.
-THe lag is not bad but could be optimized even further.
+In certain areas I hard coded the proper numbers in to speed up run and simulation time.
+The lag is not bad but could be optimized even further.

 #### General: